 Precautions while Taking Measurements on a Vernier Caliper

-- Parallax Error: The parallax error is the most common type of error associated with measuring instruments.
+- Parallax Error: The parallax error is one of the most common types of errors associated with analog measuring instruments.
 The expression “parallax” comes from the Greek word “parallaxis,” which means “alteration.”
 When an object is viewed from an angle, it causes a parallax error.
 This causes the item to appear to be in a slightly different location than it really is, which may cause us to misread a measuring scale.
-To eliminate this error the observer should position his eyes directly above the scale when taking the Main Scale reading and the Vernier Coincidence.
+The observer should position his vision directly above the scale when taking the Main Scale reading and the Vernier Coincidence to eliminate this error.

-- It’s important to make sure that all of the readings you take during the measurement are all in the same unit system.
-For example, in the MKS system measures length, weight, and time are measured using the units meter, kilogram, and second, whereas the CGS system uses the centimeter, gram, and second for the same quantities.
-If any measurements are taken in a unit in another system it should be converted to the appropriate units before being used in any calculations.
+- It’s important to make sure that all of the readings one takes during the measurement are all in the same unit system.
+For example, in the MKS system, length, weight, and time are measured using the units meter, kilogram, and second, respectively, whereas the CGS system uses the centimeter, gram, and second for the same.
+If any measurements are taken in another system, they should be converted to the appropriate units before using in any calculations.